Dutch

 Benjamin Jurek (Munich, Germany) Observing mice at home: Long-term deep phenotyping of social behavioral traits in a home-cage setting (30')

-Jean-Christophe Billeter (Groningen) Social coping is universal: Modulation of sleep by social experience in Drosophila Melanogaster (15')
+Jean-Christophe Billeter (Groningen) Modulation of sleep by social experience in Drosophila Melanogaster (15')

 Lisa Bouwman (Amsterdam) Coping is of the essence: Using a complexity approach to integrate different coping behaviors after early life stress (15')